juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 "*I can't code so I probably won't be able to build a chatbot."*

 Learning something new can be intimidating.
-If you have some of the thoughts mentioned, then this blog post may completely change your thinking and leave you with a new perspective on how easy creating a chatbot can be.
+If you have some of the thoughts mentioned above, then this blog post may completely change your thinking and leave you with a new perspective on how easy creating a chatbot can be.

 This is 2020, thanks to great advances in technologies, now you can use a user-friendly chatbot builder to make your own capable AI chatbots ***without coding and within minutes**.*

 Let me show you how you can quickly do-it-yourself (DIY) on Juji to customize messages and support free-text question and answering (Q&A) in your first AI chatbot.

-**Template Selection**.
-Juji provides a set of chatbot templates.
+**Template Selection.** Juji provides a set of chatbot templates.
 For our purposes, let's choose the blank template that we can easily customize.

 ![Template Selection Screenshot](/assets/uploads/blanktemplate.png "AI Helper Templates")

-**Customize Chatbot Welcome and Wrap-up Messages**.
-The blank template comes with two conversation topics, one is a "***Welcome***" topic that greets users at the beginning of a chat, while the "***Wrap-up***" topic lets users know if the chatbot will hang around or greet a user goodbye.
+**Customize Chatbot Welcome and Wrap-up Messages.** The blank template comes with two conversation topics, one is a "***Welcome***" topic that greets users at the beginning of a chat, while the "***Wrap-up***" topic lets users know if the chatbot will hang around or greet a user goodbye.
 As shown in the screenshots below, you can easily customize both the welcome and wrap-up messages to suit your audience.
 If you prefer, you can also [customize the ending options](https://docs.juji.io/design/) like, looping back to the beginning of the chat.

 ![You can see the Welcome and Wrap-up messages on the left side.](/assets/uploads/sayhelloworldstarting.png "Say Hello World Starting Page")